Pipeline Overview

 • dr Michael T. Wolfinger (professor of bioinformatics at the University of Freiburg, expert in the field of development and utilization of bioinformatics methods for RNA secondary structure prediction, and identification of evolutionarily conserved RNA regions),

-• Chase Weidmann, PhD (assistant professor at the University of Michigan, expert in the field of long-range RNA interactions and RNA-protein interaction investigation).
+• Chase Weidmann, PhD (assistant professor at the University of Michigan, expert in the field of long-range RNA interactions and RNA-protein interaction investigation),

 The RNA platform gives Molecure the opportunity to use unique methods to discover small-molecule drugs targeting mRNA.